This is part of a series on New York City museums. For the other posts, see below:

 Statues, being made of metal or rock, naturally preserve very well.
 But painting is another story.
 Even though the Greeks had a developed tradition of painting, nothing has survived the ravages of time.
 That is not the case for Rome, from which we have many well-preserved wall paintings.
 The Met has an entire room, the bedroom of P. Fannius Synistor, which was buried in the eruption of Vesuvius in 79 CE.
 The art on the walls is really wonderful, showing several architectural and natural scenes.
 It shows us how the Romans gave a realistic impression of space without using the technique of perspective.
 Having seen my fair share of Roman wall frescoes and mosaic floors, I must say that they had wonderful taste in interior decoration.

 As you can see from this example and the Egyptian temple, the Met is big on re-creating interiors.
-This is a theme throughout the whole institution.
-I think this is one of the greatest things that set the museum apart from its rivals.
-The visitor is allowed to walk into history.
+This is a theme throughout the whole institution, and one of the Met’s most distinguishing features: The visitor is allowed to walk into history.

 Before moving on to the next department, I want to mention the wonderful collection of Etruscan art (from Italy before the Roman period) on the balcony above the Roman section.
 One of the most outstanding pieces in this section is a bronze chariot from around 550 BCE.
 Having a preserved chariot is quite rare, so it is a treat to be able to see one so exquisitely decorated.